cs0320/notes/book/src/comparators-and-testing/comparators-and-testing.md

 ## Note on CSV

 Many questions are being answered in Ed already.
-You might benefit from skimming the topics, or searching.
-We are trying to promote discussion and thought, not give "the answer".
+You might benefit from skimming the topics, or searching. **Look at the endorsed threads!** We are trying to promote discussion and thought, not give "the answer".
 If you ask "Is this right?" we might not answer with a boolean.

 Keep in mind, you should not need to use `instanceof` or typecasting outside of methods like overriding `.equals` or `.hashCode` in a new class.**